 Enjoy Sip by Tiny Sip

 Selecting LiqueursConsiderable care goes into making a quality liqueur.
 Only the best fruits and other ingredients are used.
 Always look at the label when spending money on a liqueur - many of them are mostly sugar syrup and alcohol, with only fruit flavoring.
 Look for real fruit - not flavoring.
 In some cases it should be the first ingredient.
-Learn more about Learn more about Return to homepage.
+Learn more about French liqueurs .
+Learn more about French brandy .
+Return to Easy French Food

 Have your say about what you just read!
 Leave me a comment in the box below.